EU says its Google case not affected by U.S. ruling

 U.S. regulators on Thursday ended their investigation into the giant internet company, which runs the world's most popular search engine.

-Other internet companies, such as Microsoft Corp, had complained about Google tweaking its search results to give prominence to its own products.
+Other internet companies, such as Microsoft Corp (MSFT.O), had complained about Google tweaking its search results to give prominence to its own products.
 But the FTC said there was not enough evidence to pursue a big search-bias case.

-The European Commission has for the past two years been investigating complaints against Google, including claims that it unfairly favored its own services in its search results.
+The European Commission has for the past two years been investigating complaints against Google, including claims that it unfairly favoured its own services in its search results.

 Google presented informal settlement proposals to the Commission in July.
 On December 18 the Commission gave the company a month to come up with detailed proposals to resolve the investigation.